American Meteorological Society: Education Program

 The AMS Education Program offers training, workshops, and undergraduate course curriculum to educate the next generation and increase scientific literacy.
 It claims to have trained over 100,000 teachers.

 AMS partners with the National Oceanic and Atmospheric Administration, NASA, National Science Foundation, and U.S. Navy to offer a suite of teacher professional development programs, including three DataStreme courses, Project ATMOSPHERE, and the Maury Project.
 Textbooks and Investigations Manuals used in AMS DataStreme and Undergraduate Courses are dynamic eBooks with web-based features.
 Many AMS members contribute to the creation and editing of course materials.

 Membership

 The American Meteorological Society has more than 13,000 individual members in nearly 100 countries.
 Membership was initially limited to professionals or scholars in the atmospheric or related sciences, but today an array of membership categories accommodate a wide range of people including students, teachers, corporations and weather enthusiasts.

 Fellows

 Fellows of the AMS are those who "have made outstanding contributions to the atmospheric or related oceanic or hydrologic sciences or their applications during a substantial period of years".
 New Fellows are elected annually by the AMS Council of not more than 0.2% of all AMS members.
 As of November 2018, 1195 members had been appointed as fellows, of whom 327 were deceased and 150 inactive.
+Notable fellows include Ada Monzón.